Urgent Care Patient Satisfaction Benchmark Report

 Online reviews and recommendations from existing patients are the best source of new patients for urgent care centers.

-- In-depth analyses of patient experience help urgent care centers identify their strengths and weaknesses, giving them the knowledge to make positive organizational changes.
+- In-depth analyses of patient experience help urgent care centers identify their strengths and weaknesses, empowering them to make positive organizational changes.

 - Understanding the patient sentiment and its intensity provides insight into the patients’ mindsets after they leave the office.
 Urgent care centers can use the information to improve satisfaction and brand their practice consistent with the positive sentiments generated by their service.

-- The density of words extracted from patients’ comments of different groups will help communicate the desired branding effort better.
+- The density of words extracted from patients’ comments of different groups will help better communicate the desired branding effort.

 Suggested Next Steps: